bluelamar/tls_dossier/Documents/The Hand Shake.md

 ### 5. Server sends Hello Done message:

 ### 6. Optionally, the client sends a Digital certificate response
-If the client received the Digital Certificate request (message 4 above), then the client Only 1 of the following attributes is sent:
+If the client received the Digital Certificate request (message 4 above), then the client does only 1 of the following attributes is sent:
 * clients digital certificate
 * no certificate alert